nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 So instead of actually rendering some background image and scaling it up, why not actually *animate* background elements using a little something you may have heard of called [Dynamic HTML](http://en.wikipedia.org/wiki/Dynamic_HTML).

+## staggering animations

 Here's how I would roughly do it: i would use a single dart image, lay out a bunch of them on a grid and then rotate them with css.
+At first i thought

+> "then you can set each dart's from rotation and it's to rotation dynamically"

-And then i would use css to start each dart's animation at, say some radians value and rotate 2π radians over some fixed time scale.
+I would use css to start each dart's animation at, say, some radians value, rotate 2π radians over some fixed time scale.
+Genius!

-But because (please correct me on hn) there's no easy way to create a css animation with arbitrary start/end points and because it would be especially wasteful to specify a new animation starting at some radian value going a full 2π for all radian values, i instead opted for a more, shall we say, lo-fi approach.
+But because (please feel free to correct me on hn) there's no easy way to create a parameterized css animation with arbitrary start/end points and because it *felt* wasteful to specify a new animation starting at some radian value going a full 2π for all radian values, i instead opted for a more, shall we say, lo-fi approach.

-I would have each dart use the same 2π rotation animation, but I would set each dart's animation delay to achieve the same effect.
+I would have each dart use the exact-same 2π rotation animation, but I would set each dart's *animation delay* to achieve the same effect.

 Then, I would set this field of spinning darts on some z-index below the actual html notification.